lkarlslund/stringdedup/README.md

 go get github.com/lkarlslund/stringdedup
 ```

-### The rules of stringdedup
+### Using stringdedup
-- You can *not* dedup a string that is a const string.
-Your program *will* crash immediately (stringdedup.S("this is fatal").
-Special handling is done for "", but that's the only one.
 - When you dedup something, and we don't know about it, it's *always* heap allocated and copied.
-This is because re-slicing works against deduplication.
 - If you have []byte, you can dedup it to a string in one call (reader.Read(b) -> stringdedup.BS(b))
-- If you're adventurous you can dedup []byte to []byte, but you can *absolutely* not change the []byte you get back.
-Read the source, Luke.
-- You can talk freely about stringdedup.
-This is not Fight Club, you know.

 ```
 dedup := stringdedup.New(func(in []byte) uint32 {